UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/1_using_models.md

     [{'label': 'Negative', 'score': 0.988707423210144}]
     ```

-This trivial example shows how simple it is to use a fine-tuned language model that needs only one text as input.
+This trivial example shows how simple it is to use a fine-tuned language model that requires only one text as input.
 You may also pass a list of texts to the pipeline to get all the results at once.

 If necessary, it is posssible to fine-tune (train) a base model on a specific dataset, e.g., for sentiment analysis or stance detection.
-As long as you classify the whole input text, you can rely on [widely provided tutorials](https://huggingface.co/learn/nlp-course/chapter3/3) to achieve this.
+As long as you are classifying the entire input text, you can rely on [widely provided tutorials](https://huggingface.co/learn/nlp-course/chapter3/3) to achieve this.

 On a separate page, we provide a more complex tutorial on [how to run and fine-tune aspect-based sentiment analysis models for different model sizes on one or multiple GPUs](./2_finetuning_absa_models.md).